Belize Country Summary

 Economy

-Belize has the smallest economy in Central America, with a GDP of $3.1 billion in 2023, reflecting a 4.1 percent growth from the previous year, primarily driven by tourism, construction, and business process outsourcing.
-Despite a slight increase in public debt to 66.3 percent of GDP, the government has made strides in debt management and encourages foreign direct investment, although challenges such as crime, corruption, and regulatory hurdles persist.
+Belize has the smallest economy in Central America, with a GDP of $3.1 billion in 2023, reflecting a 4.1 percent growth from the previous year, primarily driven by tourism, construction, and retail sectors.
+The government has made progress in debt management, with public debt slightly increasing to 66.3 percent of GDP in 2022, following a significant reduction from 132 percent in 2020, while the economy remains vulnerable to external shocks and high operational costs.

-Belize encourages foreign direct investment (FDI) as a means of economic growth, with no explicit restrictions on foreign ownership; however, foreign investments must be registered with the Central Bank of Belize and comply with local regulations.
-Despite the government's commitment to creating an investor-friendly environment, challenges such as bureaucratic hurdles, corruption, and crime persist, deterring some foreign investors.
-Recent reforms, including amendments to the Fiscal Incentives Act, aim to enhance investment opportunities, particularly for micro, small, and medium-sized enterprises.
+Belize's investment climate is characterized by a lack of restrictions on foreign ownership and control, although foreign investments must be registered with the Central Bank of Belize and comply with the Exchange Control Act.
+Despite government efforts to attract foreign direct investment (FDI) through various incentives and reforms, challenges such as bureaucratic hurdles, corruption, and crime continue to deter potential investors.
+Recent amendments to the Fiscal Incentives Act aim to enhance benefits for micro, small, and medium-sized enterprises, but concerns about transparency and land security remain significant obstacles.

 Buy Full Belize Report